Cooliber/whfantasychat/replit.md

-# Chronicles Podcast Portfolio - replit.md
+# Warhammer Fantasy Tavern - replit.md

 ## Overview

-This is a comprehensive React-based web application for showcasing podcast case studies with a medieval fantasy theme.
-The application serves as a portfolio website for documenting successful podcast strategies and campaigns, styled with a Warhammer Fantasy-inspired aesthetic.
+This is a comprehensive React-based web application that simulates an immersive Warhammer Fantasy tavern environment with AI-powered characters, real-time conversations, and multiplayer WebSocket integration.
+The application features 6+ distinct AI characters that engage in continuous live conversations using OpenAI's GPT-4o model, creating an authentic medieval fantasy tavern experience.

 ## User Preferences